karthikborra9063/Vendor-Fleet-System/README.md

 Key features of the system include:

-Secure login and session management using token-based authentication.
+-Secure login and session management using token-based authentication.

-A clean and intuitive interface for adding, editing, and viewing driver and cab information.
+-A clean and intuitive interface for adding and viewing driver and cab information.

-A vendor-specific dashboard with real-time statistics and insights into fleet performance.
+-A vendor-specific dashboard with real-time statistics and insights into fleet performance.

-Permission-based access control to safeguard data and maintain structured workflows.
+-Permission-based access control to safeguard data and maintain structured workflows.

-Automatic tracking of document expiry for drivers and cabs, with flagging mechanisms.
+-Automatic tracking of document expiry for drivers and cabs, with flagging mechanisms.

-Filtering and search functionalities for efficient data management.
+-Filtering and search functionalities for efficient data management.